Sign in

 Fit and Feel

-Did they stay up?
-Alas, no.
+Did it stay up?
+No.

 Fit: Loose.
 Could have sized down.